This loaf of ours, the one sufficient for the coming day, give to us, the one during the course of a day.

 τὸν ἐπιούσιον (adj sg neut acc) "Daily" is from epiousios, which may mean "sufficient for the coming day"," "sufficient for the current day", and "for the day" but it very rarely appears elsewhere besides here and Matthew.
 It could be from the verb epiousa, which means "to come on, to approach."
 It may also be from epi eimi, meaning literally "upon being" or "being upon".
 The Greek word for "daily" is hêmerousios, the adjective form of hemera, the Greek word for "day", a form of which ends this sentence.
 "Hemero-" is a common prefix meaning a day's supply of something.

-τὸ (article sg neut acc) (article) Untranslated is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones."
-Here it is separated from its noun by a conjunction. -
+τὸ (article sg neut acc) (article) Untranslated is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones." -

 καθ᾽ (prep) "By" is kata, which, as a preposition, means "downwards", "down from", "down into", "against", "down toward", "opposite", "separately", "individually", "at a time", "towards", "in accordance with", "concerning", "corresponding with", "during the course of a period," and "severally."
 As an adverb, it means "according as", "just as", "in so far as", "wherefore", "like as if" and "exactly as."